- Am I ready? I've spent centuries waiting for this. I'm ready for anything.

 — Gloriana Demeter

-And that was pretty much the end of Glory until 2012 when Joe Keatinge and Ross Campbell took everything that had come before and remade it into something awesome.
+And that was pretty much the end of Glory until 2012 when Joe Keatinge and Sophie Campbell took everything that had come before and remade it.

 Gloriana Demeter is the daughter of Lady Demeter and Lord Silverfell, two members of an alien race so old that they inspired the myths of angels and demons.
 Gloriana was born to be the peacemaker between them and, if need to be, to kill if one of them got out of line (this was usually Lord Silverfell, who tried to kill Glory and her mother during most of her childhood).
 However, Glory got tired of being simply a tool, so she moved to Earth.

 That was nearly a hundred years ago.
 Now, Glory has been missing for a long time.
 Now, a young woman named Riley Barnes, who has been having dreams of Glory since childhood, has gone looking for her.
 Finally, with the help of a woman named Gloria West, she finds Glory...who has been beaten within an inch of her life.
 Gloria tells her that something really, really bad did this to her...and they're coming back.

 Tropes used in Rob Liefeld's Glory: